hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 </p>

 Next we might ask ourselves, what could be the cause of the differences in the results?
-If we think back to how we generated the pseudobulk results we can consider how the number of cells could effect the final results.

-Therefore, an important metric to consider is the number or percentage of cells that express the genes we are looking at.
+If we think back to how we generated the pseudobulk results we should consider how the number of cells could effect the final results.
+The number of cells we aggregate on likely has a strong sway on the overall expression values for the DESeq2 results.
+Therefore, an important metric to consider is the number/percentage of cells that express the genes we are looking at.
 We have the columns `pct.1` and `pct.2` which represent the proportion of cells in our dataset that belong to `TN` and `cold7` respectively.
 So let us consider the data with this additional metric in mind.

 ```r